iamAdityafr/stock-data-web-scraper/README.md

 ```
 This will start the scraping process, fetching stock data for each specified company from Yahoo Finance.

 Access the Data: Once scraping is complete, the data will be saved as data.json in the present working directory.
 You can open this file to view the JSON-formatted stock data.
+And the final step is just to format the .json file.